PsychoLlama/Canvas/README.md

 Draw a line onto the canvas without worrying about `beginPath` or `closePath`.
 You can pass in `x` and `y` as arguments or as an object.
 Width is figured by the last setting (`.width()`, `.height()`).

+## .text(String)

+To draw strings onto the canvas, use `.text`. `stroke` or `fill` to paint it.

+## .font(String)

+Choose your font size and/or font family by passing in a string, such as '15rem helvetica'.
+It defaults to 18px sans-serif.

 ## .color(String)

 This will set the color for the shape you're about to draw.